vespa-engine/vespa/vagrant/README.md

 <!-- Copyright 2017 Yahoo Holdings.
 Licensed under the terms of the Apache 2.0 license.
 See LICENSE in the project root. -->

-# Create C++ or Java dev environment on CentOS using VirtualBox and Vagrant
+# Create C++ / Java dev environment on CentOS using VirtualBox and Vagrant

 ## Prerequisites
 * [Install VirtualBox](https://www.virtualbox.org/wiki/Downloads)